Family acceptance has been shown to be the greatest protective factor for transgender youth.

 Being in a small group setting, virtual or in-person, with other people sharing their own personal lived experiences helps newcomers understand the possibilities of moving forward with action steps to support their gender expansive loved one(s).

-Our virtual meetings make it possible for families nationwide to participate.
-Live and in-person meetings are expanding statewide in Virginia.
-If you are interested in bringing HSZ&W programming to your area, please contact us.
+If you are interested in bringing in-person HSZ&W programming to your area, please contact us.

-- In-Person Monthly Educational Support Meetings: Richmond, Fredericksburg, Lynchburg, Warrenton, and Williamsburg — with NoVA coming soon!
+- In-Person Meetings: Richmond, Arlington, Fredericksburg, Warrenton, Williamsburg

 - Virtual Morning & Evening Meetings

-- Orientation – a 2 hour training, may include extended family members willing to learn
+- Orientation: 2-hour training, extended family members invited to learn

-Family Connections aims to provide opportunities to gather with other families of gender-diverse, school-age children (K-12) to foster personal relationships, decrease social anxiety, and build community on a local and state level.
+Our Family Connections program provides opportunities to gather with other families of gender-diverse, school-age youth (K-12) to foster personal relationships, decrease social anxiety, and build community on a local and state level.